Yashwanth414/Yashwanth-s-4NI24EC414/README.md

 * let do the dc analysis
 * then select the sine wave For AC analysis, we should do some changes like converting DC source to sinusoidal signal
 * then do transient analysis
+* run the simulation
+* verify the result

 # CIRCUIT:1
 ![1 ckt](https://github.com/user-attachments/assets/a5c02d0c-7316-4828-8b79-21dbc66e33ad)